 - More stress and anxiety as you worry about fitting everything into your day

-- More expenses if you opt to pay others to take on certain tasks you no longer have time for (house cleaning, lawn care, meal prep, etc.)
+- More expenses if you opt to pay others to take on certain tasks you no longer have time for (house cleaning, lawn care, meal prep, child care, etc.)

-- More money and calories eating out (or eaten frozen food) if you don’t have time to cook
+- More money and calories eating out (or eating frozen food) if you don’t have time to cook

-I know not everyone values alone time and being home as much as we do — however, even for you extreme extroverts, it’s important to think through all the hidden costs of adding more and more activities to your life.
+I know not everyone values being home as much as we do — however, even for you extreme extroverts, it’s important to think through all the hidden costs of adding more and more activities into your life.